I Lombardi alla prima crociata: Act 4: Il Santo Sepolcro

 Dying from wounds, the hermit is brought in by Giselda and Arvino.
 The hermit reveals that he is really Pagano.
 In his dying moments, he confesses to Arvino his penitence for their father's murder and begs forgiveness.
 Arvino embraces his brother, and Pagano asks for a final view of the Holy City.
 As Jerusalem appears in the distance, Pagano dies, and the crusaders praise heaven (Te lodiamo, gran Dio di vittoria / "We praise Thee, great God of Victory").

 Music

 Rousing choruses, vocal ensembles with the varying characters differentiated through the music, and marches with the stage band are a feature of this work.
 The chorus "O Signore, dal tetto natio", like its counterpart the Chorus of Hebrew Slaves in Verdi's previous opera Nabucco, became extremely and deservedly popular.
 There is an unusually extended orchestral introduction with solo violin in three sections before the "Baptism" trio "Qual voluttà trascorrere" with the solo violin also prominent in the closing section of that trio.
 The character of Giselda comes across with striking individuality due to the music Verdi composed for her.
+Giselda's prayer is scored with a chamber-music texture — eight violins, two violas, one bass, solo flute and clarinet — contrasting markedly with the grandiose orchestral forces deployed elsewhere in the opera, and recalling the intimate scoring of Zaccaria's prayer in Nabucco.
+The transition into the aria is entirely fluid, with Giselda's opening line Te, Vergin, santa, invoco! echoing her father's preceding command both rhythmically and tonally — an unusual entrance for a prima donna's first-act aria — and her initial fear is conveyed through fragmented melodic lines and what musicologist Francesco Izzo has described as "unusually nuanced harmonic progressions" moving from D major toward the minor of the mediant.